pkarsy/tcpberry/README.md

 ## Important Code Guidelines

-Uploading code with tcp/mqttberry, is like copy-paste in the Berry Scripting Console.
+Uploading code with tcp/mqttberry, is like copying and pasting in the Berry Scripting Console.

-<b>You cannot upload just any code you write and expect live updates to work.</b>
+**You cannot upload just any code, and expect live updates to work !**

 tcp/mqttberry does not remove old objects and/or tasmota resources automatically for you.
-In many cases this indeed happens by Berry Garbage Collector, see the example-trivial for this.
+In many cases this indeed happens by the BerryVM (the Garbage Collector), see the example-trivial for this.

-If the code allocates timers, cronjobs, triggers or network sockets etc, then the code you upload should deallocate all those resources, before redeclare the classes or functions.
+If the code allocates timers, cronjobs, triggers, network sockets etc, then the code you upload should de-allocate all those resources, before re-declaring the classes or functions.
 The following berry modules work this way :

-- example-blink (LED blink) contains comments and code of how you can acomplish this.
+- example-blink (LED blink) in this repository, contains comments and code of how you can accomplish this.
-- ds3231 (TODO Link)
-- gnsstime (TODO LINK)
 - mqttberry itself is written with this logic and can be live updated with tcpberry
 - tcpberry can be live updated with mqttberry
+- [TasmotaBerryTime](https://github.com/pkarsy/TasmotaBerryTime) Contains two RTC (real time clock) drivers, each one has an upload script using tcp/mqttberry

  A good practice is that you do not want to pollute the global namespace with variables objects etc. Encapsulate the functionality in a function or class.
 Even a class with its instances and helper variables and functions can be encapsulated in a function.
 The above examples do this of course, check them out.